segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/index.md

 });
 ```

-and when the user completes sign up:
+Then, when the user completes the sign up process, you might see the following:

 ```js
 analytics.identify('12091906-01011992', {